 How to Become a Middle School History Teacher

-Learn how to become a middle school history teacher.
-Research the job description and the education and licensing requirements, and find out how to start a career in teaching.
+Learn how to become a middle school history teacher in this video.
+Learn about the job description and the education and licensing requirements, and find out how to start a career in teaching.

-Do I Want to Be a Middle School History Teacher?
+Should I Become a Middle School History Teacher?

 Middle school teachers generally instruct students in grades 6-8 in both public and private schools.
-Depending on the school, teachers may be responsible for teaching one or several subjects, such as history or social studies.
+Depending on the school, teachers may be responsible for teaching one or several subjects.
 They perform a number of duties, including meeting with parents, grading papers, preparing lesson plans, supervising extracurricular activities and setting classroom rules.
 Teachers generally work during the months and hours in which school is in session, but also plan lessons and assess students' work during other times.
-Unmotivated or disrespectful students can be challenging, and a great deal of patience and empathy may be required.

 Step 1: Earn a Bachelor's Degree

 To teach history to middle school students, the minimum education required is a bachelor's degree from an accredited institution.
 Appropriate majors include history, education, social studies or middle school education.
-Students may be asked to take a qualifying examination before beginning a teacher preparation program to assess a student's experience.
+Students may be asked to take a qualifying examination.

 The curriculum for a bachelor's degree program in history with teacher licensure/certification typically includes core history classes, secondary education classes and general education content.
 Topics addressed may include curriculum and instruction, adolescent psychology, Civil War and Reconstruction, U.S. History and government, modern Europe and classroom diversity.
 These programs may also cover methods to teach history, how to teach special needs students and education planning.